When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Relax on the shores of the beach resort town of Batumi

-Don’t Miss: The jaw-dropping scenery of the picturesque village of Ushguli.
+- Take in the jaw-dropping scenery of the picturesque village of Ushguli

 Daily Spending